What is discharge printing?

 When ordering shirts from these providers in the past the print shop used Plastisol Ink and I absolutely hated the look and feel of the garments.
 The ink sits on top of the fabric and can be felt when running your hand over the design.
 In addition to the rough feel of the ink the design would crack and break after a few washes.

 Water based inks are another common type of application and I use them often based on the design.
 Water based inks sit in the fabric and offer a softer "hand".
 Hand refers to how the design feels on the shirt, the lighter the hand the less noticeable the ink will be felt on the garment.

-I later came to find out that discharge ink use a very labor intensive process to get the desired result.
+I later came to find out that discharge ink uses a very labor-intensive process to get the desired result.
 Discharge ink does not sit on top of the shirt or soak in the fibers but rather removes the original dye from the shirt, almost like bleaching the design into the shirt without the damaging properties of chemical to the garment.